idcrook/raspberry-pi-rotary-phone/README.md

 So you've flashed a raspbian-compatible image to an SD card and installed in your Raspberry Pi(s)?

-Power it up with Ethernet cable attached.
+Power it up with Ethernet cable attached and connected to your LAN.
 Your ansible host (where you _run_ ansible) needs to be able to access the network the Pi is on in order to SSH to it.

 ## Customize inventory ##

-Copy template file to your own that will be editted.
+Copy example inventory file to your own (that will be edited).

 ```
 cp inventory/inventory.cfg.example inventory/inventory.cfg